Jhenrique12/TODO/README.md

 # TODO
-A Todo project with JavaScript
+A TODO project with JavaScript